Home » Timing my home sale

 Long Escrow: Disadvantages of a long escrow are: A) The buyer could lose their job, get divorced, etc. B) Most lenders will guarantee (lock) a buyer’s interest rate for no more than 60 days.
 A longer rate lock will require the buyer to pay an additional fee.

-As there are so few choices for home buyers, I don’t believe you will have difficulty in finding a buyer who will accept any of the above options.
-Although you don’t wish to move until July, you should meet with a real estate agent now, you can then decide which avenue will work best for you.
-There are many advantages to hiring a Realtor early in the process.
+There are so few choices for home buyers today.
+As a result, I do not believe you will have difficulty finding a buyer who accepts one of these options.
+Although you do not want to move until July, you should meet with a real estate agent now.
+Then, you can decide which approach works best for you.
+In addition, there are many advantages to hiring a Realtor early in the process.

-1) Are you willing to declutter and do a little sprucing up in order to sell fast at the best price?
-If so, your real estate agent and/or home stager should meet with you to discuss any recommended repairs.
-If you choose to maximize your sales dollars there may be certain improvements you might wish to make, such as a fresh coat of paint.
-Your Realtor® can help you gather estimates and advise you on color selection.
-I work with many home sellers months prior to putting their home on the market.
-This allows for a leisurely stress free process.
-If you have lived in your home for years, decluttering, sorting etc. can be time consuming.
+First, are you willing to declutter and do some light sprucing up to sell quickly and at the best price?
+If so, your real estate agent or home stager should meet with you to review recommended repairs.
+Furthermore, if you want to maximize your sale price, you may need simple improvements like fresh paint.
+Your Realtor can gather estimates and help you choose colors.
+I often work with sellers months before they list.
+This allows for a calm, stress-free process.
+If you have lived in your home for many years, decluttering and sorting can take time.

-3) The real estate commission you pay is based on the sale of your home not an hourly rate.
-Many savvy sellers hire a Realtor early in the process in order to gain the most assistance, with no additional increase in commission paid.
+Third, remember that real estate commissions depend on the sale of your home, not an hourly rate.
+Therefore, many experienced sellers hire a Realtor early to gain full support without increasing commission costs.

 How long will it take to sell my home